Black Panther (TV series): Release

-On January 18, 2011, the series was released to Region 1 DVD by Shout!
-Factory.
+In Australia, Magna Pacific released the series in region 4.
+It was released on DVD and Blu-ray on December 1, 2010.
+In United States, on January 25, 2011, the series was released to Region 1 DVD.
 It was part of the Marvel Knights Animation line, the line reserved for Marvel's motion comics.
+On March 16, 2018, the entire series was released through Marvel's YouTube channel for free as Marvel Knights Animation - Black Panther.